Xbox Series X restock update today: Track on Twitter, Walmart, GameStop and more

 Where to buy Xbox Series X: Restock links and updates

-As of 8:05 a.m.
+As of 5:30 p.m.
 ET on May 17, there is no Xbox Series X restock available.
-BJ's and Antonline were the only retailers with Xbox Series X restock last week.
-However, our Xbox Series X restock tracker indicates various retailers from Walmart to Target could have restock in the coming days.
+The Microsoft Store had Xbox Series X restock early Monday morning, but sold out.
+However, our Xbox Series X restock tracker indicates various other retailers from Walmart to Target could have restock in the coming days.

 Xbox Series X: $499 @ Amazon